Memory

 [[Entity Name]]syntax and Sophon will parse them:

 User is planning a trip to [[Tirana]] with [[Ermal]] for the [[Atlas launch]]That memory links to three entities — Tirana, Ermal, Atlas launch — and any future query that mentions any of those surfaces this entry too.
-The Dashboard Memory page renders the graph so you can see what knows what.
+Wikilinks also support an alias form, [[Target|Display]]: the part before the | is the canonical entity that gets linked, the part after is display text only.
+So [[Sarah Chen|Sarah]] reads as "Sarah" in the entry but links the entity Sarah Chen — the display text is presentation-only and is never recorded as an alias on the entity.

-The five memory tools
+The six memory tools

 memory.write